vominhtri231/Notes/Database/Oracle/Architecture/Execution plan.md

 The optimization approach for the query, includes: ALL_ROWS(default), FIRST_ROWS, FIRST_ROWS(N), can be set in a session.

 ### Access path
-1. For table: access full, acceess by row id, sample table scan
+1. For table: access full, access by row id, sample table scan
-2. For index: uniqe scan, range scan, full scan, fast full scan, skip scan, join scan
+2. For index: unique scan, range scan, full scan, fast full scan, skip scan, join scan

 ### Join method:
 A join operation is done by a driving table (outer table) and a inner table.
 The outer table could be recommended by `LEADING(table)`.
 1. Nested join
-   This join is done by compare each value in driving table to each value in inner table => slow but return some row immediately. `USE_NL(table1 table2)`
+   This join is done by comparing each value in driving table to each value in the inner table => slow but return some row immediately. `USE_NL(table1 table2)`
 2. Merge join
    This join is done by sort the sources first, then merge the source => better nested join if the sources is already sorted or very large.
 There are no driving/inner tables in sort merge join. `USE_MERGE(table1 table2)`
 3. Hash join
    This join is done by creating a hash table of the joinning key, then compare the hash value instead of the actual value=> Can only used in equijoin (join with equality operator). `USE_HASH(table1 table2)`
 4. Cartesian join
    Join each row from one table to each row of another => mostly happen because of missing join condition or cross join.

 **  Some additional information to join method: Outer join, Semi join, anti join  **